peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-assertions.md

 to holders, who can present these to verifier along with the corresponding digital credentials.
-The approach outlined in this document makes the verifier able to check the non-revocation of a digital credential without requiring to query any third-party entities.
+The approach outlined in this document makes the verifier able to check the status, such as the non-revocation, of a digital credential without requiring to query any third-party entities.

 --- middle

 # Introduction

-Status Assertions ensure the non-revocation of digital credentials, whether in JSON Web Tokens (JWT) or CBOR Web Tokens (CWT) format.
+Status Assertions show the status of digital credentials, whether in JSON Web Tokens (JWT) or CBOR Web Tokens (CWT) format.
 Status Assertions function similarly to OCSP Stapling ([RFC6066]), allowing clients to present to the